 Where We Are

 As of fall 2018, DC has 278 Capital Bikeshare stations.
 In total, the regional bikeshare system has over 500 stations and over 4,300 bikes, making it one of the largest bikeshare systems in the country.

 DC has 1,100 miles of streets, 241 bridges, 16 tunnels, and 1,959 miles of sidewalks.
 DC also has 85 miles of bicycle lanes, and 60 miles of multi-use trails.

 There have still been too many pedestrian and bicycle deaths in DC with several high profile deaths in 2019.
 In response, DC is strengthening its Vision Zero work with goals to eliminate fatalities and serious injuries to travelers of our transportation system by 2024.

 Metro is the third-largest heavy rail transit system and the sixth-largest bus network in the U.S. Metrorail has 118 miles, 6 rail lines, 91 stations, and 1,144 railcars.
 30 percent of DC residents are within walking distance of a Metrorail system.

 In 2016, District residents commuted by public transportation (36.8 percent), driving alone (33.7 percent), walking (13.3 percent), carpooling (5.4 percent), bicycling (4.3 percent), and taking taxis or motorcycles (1.3 percent).
 5.2 percent of residents worked from home.

 Read the entire Transportation section below, or read the whole plan here.

-Go even deeper and read the District’s comprehensive transportation plan, MoveDC.
+Go even deeper on transportation and read the District’s comprehensive transportation plan, MoveDC.

 There are ways to take action at home and in your community: learn more here.